TeamDominant/Wiki-mkdocs/docs/nekoray.md

 Before we begin, note that there are two installation options depending on your needs:

-- If you only need the proxy to work in a browser, any version of **Nekoray** will do.
+- If you chose [Reality](https://wiki.amdcloud.kz/3x-ui/#reality) method for your 3x-ui installation - you may use the original [Nekoray](https://github.com/MatsuriDayo/nekoray).
-- If you need to proxy specific applications, we recommend using versions **3.24** or **3.25**.
+- If you need to proxy specific applications, we recommend [Mahdi-zarei's nekoray fork](https://github.com/Mahdi-zarei/nekoray).

-This is because in version **3.26**, the "Whitelist Mode" in Tun Mode settings does not work.
+This is because no matter what version of an original [Nekoray](https://github.com/MatsuriDayo/nekoray), the "Whitelist Mode" in Tun Mode settings does not work for everyone in our team.
 As a result, you won’t be able to proxy only specific applications.

 ## Install